Who I am

 In my role of Director of Education at TU Delft Faculty of Aerospace Engineering (2007-2020), my core activities were strategic thinking and scenario development of educational policies, programmes and organisation.

 My interest in today's rapidly changing world and its impact on engineering education was piqued in 2013.
-More than 20 years of industrial experience in space systems engineering, 18 years of academic teaching, educational management and leadership, and an in-depth study of trends in science and technology and society and its impact on higher engineering education, have made me a thought-leader in the future of engineering education.
+More than 20 years of industrial experience in space systems engineering, 18 years of academic teaching, educational management and leadership, and an in-depth study of trends in science and technology and society and its impact on higher engineering education, have made me an international thought-leader in the future of engineering education.
 The range of experience has convinced me that higher engineering education is not keeping up with the rapid changes in the world, and many universities decide not to think about it.

 I have been involved in university-level education vision and strategy development, reconstruction of engineering curricula and audits of Dutch and international engineering degree programmes.
 Since 2011 I have been actively involved in the global CDIO Initiative (the innovative education framework for producing the next generation of engineers), since 2017 in the role of the Co-director.